 Authorized Shares.
-Subject to adjustment for certain dilutive or related events, the aggregate maximum number of shares of our stock that may be issued pursuant to stock awards under the 2020 Incentive Plan initially does not exceed 4,860,000 shares of the Company's common stock plus (i) any shares of common stock that remained available for grant under the 2014 Incentive Plan as of the original effective date of the 2020 Incentive Plan, and (ii) any shares of common stock subject to outstanding awards under the 2014 Incentive Plan as of the original effective date of the 2020 Incentive Plan that on or after such effective date are forfeited, terminated, expire or otherwise lapse without being exercised (to the extent applicable), or are settled in cash.
-If stockholders approve this 2020 Incentive Plan proposal, the maximum number of shares of common stock that may be issued pursuant to awards under the 2020 Incentive Plan will be 14,460,000 shares, an increase of 9,600,000 additional shares.
+Subject to adjustment for certain dilutive or related events, the aggregate maximum number of shares of our stock that may be issued pursuant to stock awards under the 2020 Incentive Plan initially does not exceed 14,460,000 shares of Common Stock plus (i) any shares of Common Stock that remained available for grant under the 2014 Incentive Plan as of the original effective date of the 2020 Incentive Plan, and (ii) any shares of Common Stock subject to outstanding awards under the 2014 Incentive Plan as of the original effective date of the 2020 Incentive Plan that on or after such effective date are forfeited, terminated, expire or otherwise lapse without being exercised (to the extent applicable), or are settled in cash.
+If stockholders approve this 2020 Incentive Plan proposal, the maximum number of shares of Common Stock that may be issued pursuant to awards under the 2020 Incentive Plan will be 17,960,000 shares, an increase of 3,500,000 additional shares.